maxime-cazier/LINMA2710/README.md

 (your computer) $ ssh manneback
 ```

+In addition to the information below and the CECI documentation [here is a little FAQ](https://docs.google.com/document/d/1CgwDDCUR7tAVCu2MmsscXV-KDEK3UhtOHoCFaztm0-s/edit?usp=sharing).

 ### Syncing your files

 Follow [this guide](https://support.ceci-hpc.be/doc/_contents/ManagingFiles/TransferringFilesEffectively.html) to copy files from your computer to the cluster.
 For instance, with `scp` you can copy a file `submit.sh` from your computer with: